Outbreak-analysis/Datsid/README.md

 Using the database in R
 =======================

-The program `buildDBfromScratch.sh abc.db` will download the raw data from the internet and use the manually saved raw data to create a new database named `abc.db`.
+The program `buildDBfromScratch.sh abc.db` will download the raw data from the internet (scan and execute all `*-webR` scripts in the folder `data/raw-data`) and use raw data (manually saved if no `*-web.R` script exists) to create a new database named `abc.db`.
 Note: `abc.db` must not already exist.

 Running `glimpse abc.db` gives a summary of the data in the database `abc.db`.